You can listen to the podcast and read the show notes here

 For the back end, it doesn't have to worry about maintaining the state of the views, because the REST API itself is very stateless.
 It just pulls away some of those things around the edges and lets each part.
 It's good.

-Michael Smith: Does doing things in REST add a lot of overhead to your app, or?
+Michaela Light: Does doing things in REST add a lot of overhead to your app, or?

 Nathaniel F.: I actually think it simplifies it.
 The REST API portion, itself, is obviously more simple than doing the full app.
 I think being able to focus on just that area actually makes it much cleaner and simpler.